Tag

 Long description about this tag.

-To connect between tags with the current page, create a kind.data
+To associate tags with the current page, create a kind.data

 .\